 Though often mislabeled as a disorder of willpower, morbid obesity is a true disease state that affects over 16 million adults in the United States.
 It is identified in a person who has a Body Mass Index (BMI) of 40 kg/m2 or is approximately 100 pounds overweight.
 Most morbidly obese people have struggled endlessly with failed attempts at weight loss, but the weight loss surgery options at Colorado Bariatric Surgery Institute offer proven results.

 Bariatric surgery can help achieve potential long-term weight control for the morbidly obese.
 Our Denver, CO bariatric team is proud to offer a laparoscopic approach to obesity weight loss surgery that has demonstrated clear advantages over other procedures, including:

 - Less pain and discomfort

-Here at CBSI, Drs Brown and Irani have performed over 4,000 laparoscopic surgeries and are now doing many of those surgeries robotically.
+Here at CBSI, Dr. Brown has performed over 4,000 laparoscopic surgeries and is now doing the majority of those surgeries robotically.

 Why weight loss surgery?

 When all other nutritional and medically sound weight loss approaches have failed and there is no link to a metabolic disease, weight loss surgery is the best way to achieve long-term weight loss.
 A surgical weight-loss procedure that results in sustained weight reduction can greatly reduce the life-threatening risk factors associated with morbid obesity, including:

 - Increased risk for certain cancers (i.e. uterus, colon, breast, prostate)